 Making Sacrifices for Your Kids

 By choosing to move out of their large apartment and into a Tiny House, Erin sacrificed several creature comforts.
 She downsized and gave Paulina the master loft in their Tiny House so that she would have enough room for her stuffed animals and her pet snake’s vivarium.

 Erin sleeps in the smaller loft, which is only accessible by a ladder.
 She uses a fluffy chair that unfolds into a bed-sized cushion for sleeping, and stores a few of her personal belongings next to her bed.
 This single mom’s loft also has crawling access to the balcony, which is Erin’s favorite part of the house.

 Without a television, dishwasher, or oven, Erin has made some adjustments to her daily routine.
-She typically cooks every meal in an air fryer, makes coffee in an easily storable pour-over, and when the girls want to have a movie night, they simply watch on their laptop computer.
+She typically cooks every meal in an air fryer, makes coffee in an easily storable pour-over, and the girls have adapted to a small closet that they share.

 “You soon realize that you don’t need much more than each other.” – Erin